 Why vegan rights?

-For those who follow a vegan lifestyle, veganism is a moral and philosophical belief which should be accommodated for in our day to day lives.
+For those who follow a vegan lifestyle, veganism is a moral and philosophical belief that should be accommodated in our day-to-day lives.
 But unfortunately, we know that often this does not happen.